masher92/UKCP18/CatchmentAnalysis/ProcessModelResults/ReadMe.md

 # Using Profile Lines
 *	Select ‘Profile Lines’ at bottom left of window
 *	Select yellow pencil (add Line)
+*	The profile line should be drawn perpendicular to the flow direction left to right looking in the downstream direction for plotting time series data for the flow crossing the line
 *	Have based location of my named Profile Lines on the ones Megan used in her report.
 Check exact reason for this.

 Calculating the timeseries -> Flow over a profile line doesn't work for some of the scenarios.
 Can't work out why.